yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions.md

 To start a workload simulation against your cluster, do the following:

 - Navigate to the application's UI at <http://localhost:8080>.
-You can see a network diagram with your cluster layout, latency and throughput graphs as follows:
+The application displays a network diagram of your cluster topology, along with charts of latency and throughput as follows:

     ![Load UI with 3 nodes](/images/ce/load-app-ui.png)